-Address Resolution Protocol (ARP) is a dynamic mapping protocol that maps the IP address of a computer to it’s MAC address.
-ARP maps the 32-bit IPv4 address of the receiver to 48-bit MAC address of the receiver.
+Address Resolution Protocol (ARP) is a dynamic mapping protocol.
+It maps the IP address of a computer to its MAC address.
+ARP maps the 32-bit IPv4 address of the receiver to the 48-bit MAC address of the receiver.
 The Address Resolution Protocol is a Network Layer protocol.
-There also exists a reverse ARP protocol (RARP) that translates MAC address to IP address.
+A reverse ARP protocol (RARP) also exists that translates MAC address to IP address.

-In this section, we will discuss the cases when the ARP services can be used.
+In this section, we will discuss the cases when to use ARP services.
 We will also discuss the working of ARP and the packet format of ARP in brief.

 Content: Address Resolution Protocol